pleiszenburg/abgleich/README.md

 ## SYNOPSIS

-Simple ZFS sync tool.
+`abgleich` is a simple ZFS sync tool.
 It shows source and target ZFS zpool, dataset and snapshot trees.
 It creates meaningful snapshots only if datasets have actually been changed.
 It compares a source zpool tree to a target, backup zpool tree.
 It pushes backups from a source to a target.
-Cleanes up older snapshot on local system.
-Runs form the command line and produces nice, user-friendly, readable, colorized output.
+It cleanes up older snapshots on the source side if they are present on the target side.
+It runs on the command line and produces nice, user-friendly, human-readable, colorized output.

 ## INSTALLATION